Off-the-shelf intranet: Why building an intranet is still a bad idea

 The hidden costs of homegrown intranets

 According to Forrester, “The appetite for custom-built, homegrown intranets is dead.”
-Yet, some enterprises still consider building homegrown intranet solutions over buying a turnkey solution.
+Yet, some enterprises still consider building homegrown intranet solutions over buying a turnkey or off-the-shelf solution.

 Why is the appetite for homegrown intranets is dead?
 Primarily because the market has evolved and transformed expectations of what an intranet can and should do.
 Today employees expect consumer-grade digital experiences from their workplace technology and meeting those expectations is the difference between engaging and frustrating a modern workforce.
 Where 20 years ago, options for buying an out-of-the-Box intranet were limited, and build was the de facto option, today the SaaS intranet market is brimming with opportunity.